tls-stuff/rfc8447bis/draft-salowey-tls-rfc8447bis.md

 # Adding Recommended Column

-The instructions in this document add a Recommended column to many of the TLS registries to indicate parameters that are generally recommended for implementations to support, parameters that are not recommended for specific reasons, and parameters that have not been evauated.

-- Parameters that are Recommended are marked with a 'Y'.
-- Parameters that are Not Recommended are maked with a 'N' and include a reference to the document and section which describes the limitation of the parameter.
-- Parameters that are Unevaluated are unmarked with a ' '.
+The instructions in this document update the Recommended column, originally added in {{?!RFC8447}} to add a third value, "D", indicating that a value is "Discouraged".
+The permitted values
+are:

+- Y: Indicates that the IETF has consensus that the item is RECOMMENDED.
+- N: Indicates that the item has not been evaluated by the IETF.
+- D: Indicates that the item is discouraged and SHOULD NOT or MUST NOT be used.

-Adding a Recommended parameter to a registry or updating a parameter to Recommended status requires standards action.
-Not all parameters defined in standards track documents need to be marked as Recommended.
-Changing the recommended status of a standards track parameter requires standards action.
+Setting the Recommended item to "Y" or "D" or changing a item whose current value is "Y" or "D" requires standards action.
+Not all items defined in standards track documents need to be marked as Recommended.
+Changing the Recommended status of a standards track item requires standards action.

-If an item is not marked as Not Recommended it does not necessarily mean that it is flawed in all cases.
-A parameter that is not recommended may have limited applicability, or may be intended only for specific use cases as indicated in the referenced text.

-If an item is marked as Unevaluated it indicates that either the item has not been through the IETF consensus process and it may have limited applicability, or may be intended only for specific use cases.
+If an item is not marked as "Recommended" (i.e., "N"), it does not necessarily mean that it is flawed; rather, it indicates that the item either has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.
+Note that items which have IETF consensus and which are believed to be generally safe MAY be marked "Y" even if they are only intended for some specific application, such as WebRTC or IoT.

-[Note: the registries in the rest of the document will need to have the recommended column updated appropriately]
+[Note: the registries in the rest of the document will need to have the recommended column updated appropriately, specifically to deprecate MD5 and SHA-1, etc.]

 # Session Ticket TLS Extension